Skip to content

 Unattended home sleep studies will be conducted on the night preceding sedation and on the night following sedation to assess changes in slow wave homeostasis.

-OTHERAcoustic stimulation (65db) up-slope of EEG with QST
+OTHERAcoustic stimulation (65 decibels or db) up-slope of EEG with QST

 Acoustic stimulation (65 db) synchronized in-phase with the up-slope of EEG slow waves